tjj9020/kinable/PROJECT_PLAN.md

                 *   Deny access if `tokenBalance` is <= 0.
         *   Update unit tests for the authorizer handler, mocking `IAuthProvider` and `IDatabaseProvider`.
         *   Test by setting pause statuses/token balances in DynamoDB and verifying access control via API calls.
+    *   **Multi-Region Consideration**:
+        *   The `DynamoDBProvider` instance used within the authorizer must be configured for the Lambda's current operational region (e.g., via `process.env.AWS_REGION`).
+        *   When fetching data from `FamiliesTable` and `ProfilesTable`, keys must be constructed to include the region identifier if the partition key design incorporates it (e.g., `FAMILY#<region>#<familyId>`).
+The region for the key should be derived from the user's `custom:region` JWT claim.
+If the claim is unavailable, the authorizer may need to deny access or default to its own operational region based on clearly defined rules.
+        *   Ensure IAM permissions for the authorizer to DynamoDB tables correctly reference the regionally named tables (e.g., using `!Sub` with `${AWS::Region}` in ARNs).
     *   **Definition of Done**: Authorizer correctly denies access based on data fetched via `IDatabaseProvider`.
 Unit tests updated and pass.
     *   **Commit Point**: After authorizer enhancements and thorough testing.